mromerom/CS4330-FinalProject/Topics/Comparisons of References and Values/templateMDFile.md

         System.out.println("cabbage2.equals(cabbage4): " + (cabbage2.equals(cabbage4)));
         System.out.println("cabbage3.equals(cabbage4): " + (cabbage3.equals(cabbage4)));
         System.out.println("cabbage2.equals(cabbage5): " + (cabbage2.equals(cabbage5)));
-        // Q3: what will cabbage2.equals(cabbage5) output?
+        // Q4: what will cabbage2.equals(cabbage5) output if equals() IS overriden?
-        // now this can be a hassle trying to compare every aspect of an object
+        // now this can be a small hassle trying to compare every variable of an object,
-        //      it can be very useful for finding duplicate information
+        //      but it can be very useful for finding duplicate information
         // however, most programming suggests to have a 'primary key' that
-        //      makes objects unqiue; then, one would compare those keys
+        //      makes objects unqiue; then, one would compare those keys }
-    }
 ```